Sudhanshu-Singh-Rathore/Steganography-Digital-Image-processing-/README.md

 # Steganography-Digital-Image-processing-
-The code hides text in an image.
+The code hides given text in desired image.

 The logic used here is: